I Will Get There

 The minute I got the hang of programming, I realized that I wanted to do it for the rest of my life, but I did not want to be a Computer Science major, so I stuck to Computer Engineering.
 The going is tough, but I decided to become resilient and make things happen for myself.
 I decided to make something out of my setbacks.
 I became confident in myself, and I also became motivated to achieve higher than where I had set the bar for myself.
 By now, after my first year at Ashesi, I can proudly speak up when the question of what I want to become in life strikes me in the face.

 I aspire to be a Software Developer.
-This is what drives me to become a better version of myself every day.
 I know that even if I do not know a lot about programming, my sisters in Developers in Vogue will not hesitate to become those whom I can thank in the future when I look back and reflect on my walk to making a dream a reality.

 I heard they are friendly, sweet, loving, and I have experienced the DiV Spirit on my own, such that I understand when someone talks about the bonding with these girls.
 I am proud to be part of Developers in Vogue, and I’m very confident that they will take the steps necessary to make sure that I sit in a Software Developer’s office one day, proud to have achieved what I have always wanted.